Inbound marketing is the talk of the town- for good reasons too.

 Some businesses, for example, may try to track how many people take the action they want them to take in their campaign.

 If the goal is to get people to click on a link, you would track the number of clicks your campaign receives and use that as your success metric.
+To keep track of this and analyze marketing data, marketers opt to use the best email analytics tools to collect campaign insights, set metric targets, and even create graphs.

 4.3 Conversions from Advertisements